awsaavedra/awsaavedra.github.io/_posts/2015-09-25-financial-matters.md

   5. **Robustness**: in this case meaning most worst case scenarios are covered

       a.
-Able to handle financial downturns without withdrawing from assets of high volatility
+Able to handle financial downturns without withdrawing from assets of high volatility.

       b.
 Portfolios with different purposes: one(s) for conservative growth and one
       for higher growth with optimal risk adjusted return (Sharpe ratio is good).

   6. **Extensible**: easily extended by users or additional complexity can be added without issue.